 William Tyndale (c.
 1494 – 1536) was a 16th-century Protestant reformer and scholar who was influenced by the work of Erasmus and Martin Luther.
 Like Luther, Tyndale was convinced that the way to God was through His Word and that Scripture should be available even to common people.
 Facing the same opposition from the Catholic Church as Luther, Tyndale declared, “I defy the Pope, and all his laws; and if God spares my life, I will cause the boy that drives the plow to know more of the Scriptures than the Pope himself!"
 Tyndale’s translations were condemned by both the Catholic Church and the king of England.
 Following the publication of Tyndale's New Testament, Catholic Cardinal Wolsey condemned Tyndale as a heretic and Tyndale was first mentioned in open court as a heretic in January 1529.
-After years of working on his translation in exile, he was finally apprehended and tried on a charge of heresy in 1536 and condemned to death.
-He was strangled to death while tied at the stake, and then his dead body was burned.
+After years of working on his translation in exile, he was finally apprehended and tried on a charge of heresy in 1536 and condemned to death, and he was burned at the stake.
 The martyr’s last words, spoken in a loud and fervent voice, were “Lord!
 Open the king of England's eyes."

 Tyndale’s Bible is credited with being the first English translation to come directly from Hebrew and Greek texts and the first English biblical translation that was mass-produced as a result of new advances in the art of printing.
 In 1522, Tyndale illegally acquired a copy of Martin Luther’s New Testament in German.
 Imitating Luther’s work, but in English, the first recorded complete edition of his New Testament was published in 1526, with revisions following in 1534 and 1536.
 Since Tyndale’s death in 1536, his work has been revised and reprinted numerous times.

 Tyndale Bible - Translation method